JamesWoolfenden/learn-packer/docs/docker.md

 In Packer this entire process can be captured in one file, encapsulating all that's required, and as a bonus the whole process is runnable locally.
 Which make for quick debug cycle times.

-Using Packer also allows the use and re-use of scripts and to use Ansible role and playbook as used in other platform builds.
+Using Packer also allows the use and re-use of scripts and to use Ansible role and playbooks as used in other platform builds.

 ## A very basic Packer Docker template